danielegana/Image-reconstruction/README.md

 CNNAGNvx has the main code.
 CNNAGN requires input images for training.
 Here we generate the input images calling a third-party code main.c (credit: Neal Dalal), that I modified for python and cluster integration.

+Earlier versions of the code used as an external function bashpool or bashpoolfull to call main.c.
+In the latest version of the code bashpool is integrated into CNNAGN.